Cyclonecode/custom-php-settings/readme.txt

 == Frequently Asked Questions ==

+= I have saved a setting in the editor but the PHP setting does not reflect this? = Make sure so you have checked the *Update configuration file* checkbox beneath the editor.

 == Support ==

 If you run into any trouble, don’t hesitate to add a new topic under the support section: